ajv-validator/ajv/README.md

 If you are using Ajv in other browsers or in older versions of node.js you should use one of available transpiling options.
 All provided async modes use global Promise class.
 If your platform does not have Promise you should use a polyfill that defines it.

-Validation result will be a promise that resolves to `true` or rejects with an exception `Ajv.ValidationError` that has the array of validation errors in `errors` property.
+Validation result will be a promise that resolves with validated data or rejects with an exception `Ajv.ValidationError` that has the array of validation errors in `errors` property.

 Example: